ivan-ust402/MP-game-quess/README.md

 The user's task is to guess the given number in the fewest attempts.

-You can play by following the link.
+You can play by following the link https://ivan-ust402.github.io/MP-game-quess/.

 ## Technologies used
 * JavaScript